eliseocarrillo/IdealTrack/README.md

 # IdealTrack
-Python geoprocessing script which makes it possible to select a track instead of a range of gain elevation and an area of interest
+Python geoprocessing script which makes it possible to select a track instead of a range of gain elevation and an area of interest.
+This script has been developed with Esri Python library Arcpy.